holidayextras/holidayextras.github.com/_posts/2016-05-18-the-group-formerly-known-as-pos.md

 I'm still working on my own role title - Lead Pod Lead, Pod Lead Lead, and PodLeady McLeadFace have been the suggestions (and rejections... not a poll, guys...) so far.

-This is one of the things I love about Holiday Extras - you try something, you evolve it, try something different until you find what works best (and even then, you keep trying!).
+This is one of the things I love about Holiday Extras - you try something, you evolve it, try something different until you find what works better (and even then, you keep trying!).